mvolkmann/blog/src/sample.md

 The `hx-trigger` attribute specifies the event that triggers an HTTP request.
 In this case it is triggered when the table comes into view.
-For this app that happens immediately since there isn't much content above the `table`.
+For this app, that happens immediately since there isn't much content above the `table`.
 But if there was more content above the table and the user needed to scroll down to see it,